Spark jobs - Amazon EMR

-You can run Spark jobs on an application with the type parameter set to 'SPARK'.
-Jobs must be compatible with the Spark version referenced in the Amazon EMR release version.
-For example, when you run jobs on an application with Amazon EMR release 6.6.0, your job must be compatible with Apache Spark 3.2.0.
+You can run Spark jobs on an application with the type parameter set to SPARK.
+Jobs must be compatible with the Spark version compatible with the Amazon EMR release version.
+For example, when you run jobs with Amazon EMR release 6.6.0, your job must be compatible with Apache Spark 3.2.0.
+For information on the application versions for each release, see Amazon EMR Serverless release versions.

-This role is an IAM role ARN that your application uses to execute Spark jobs.
+Use executionRoleArn to specify the ARN for the IAM role that your application uses to execute Spark jobs.
 This role must contain the following permissions:

 • Read from S3 buckets or other data sources where your data resides